 - UCaaS Integration: Managing two communication systems can be challenging for any organization.
 Check into a cloud contact center’s unified communications partnerships for seamless integration across the enterprise.
 Moving your communications to the cloud ensures you have increased business continuity.
 (Psst!
 Five9 has partnered with Nextiva for this deep integration.)

 Comparison: Cloud Contact Center vs. Cloud Call Center

 The most significant distinction between call centers and contact centers is how agents interact with customers.

-Cloud-based call centers handle a heavy volume of inbound and outbound phone calls.
+Cloud-based call center software is designed to handle a heavy volume of inbound and outbound phone calls.
 Agents talk with customers over the phone in real time.
 Since it’s in the cloud, it’s scalable, and employees can work in the office, remotely, or a hybrid of both.

-The role of a contact center has expanded from fielding customer service inquiries to driving customer success initiatives and equipping salespeople with multichannel tools to engage their leads.
+The role of a contact center has expanded from fielding customer service inquiries to driving customer success and equipping salespeople with multichannel engagement tools beyond automated dialers.

 Secure data integrations and endless customizations make cloud contact centers the ideal solution for service and sales teams to hit their growth targets.

 The main distinction between a cloud-hosted contact center and an on-premises one is the location of hardware and software that manages their communications.